Healthy eating & exercise for yoiung children

 OrganWise Families offers interactive sessions in which parents and children explore topics of healthy eating and daily exercise.
 Topics include healthy eating on a budget, organizing family meals, making time for daily exercise, and the importance of eating a variety of fruits and vegetables.

-The Bassuk Center is partnering with family shelters to teach OrganWise Families to children and their parents, and evaluate the impact on a variety of health outcomes.
+The Bassuk Center is partnering with local programs and organizations to teach OrganWise Families to children and their parents, and evaluate the impact on a variety of health outcomes.
 We are also collecting qualitative data to better understand how shelter environments and policies influence families’ access to healthy food and exercise.